CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 The `instances` field immediately follows the `glTF` field (which may be omitted when `header.gltfByteLength` is `0`).

-The `instances` field contains `header.instancesLength` tightly packed instances.
+The `instances` field contains `header.instancesLength` of tightly packed instances.
 Each instance has three fields:

 * `longitude` - `double`, the longitude, in radians, in the range `[-PI, PI]`.
 * `latitude` - `double`, the latitude, in radians, in the range `[-PI / 2, PI / 2]`.